Use Natural Ventilation

 Solar heat travels in through the roof and radiates into the attic.
 Attic ventilation reduces attic temperature 10° to 25° F and slows the transfer of heat into the living space.
 However, the most effective way to reduce attic heat is to block the heat from entering in the first place with a reflective roof and at least a foot of attic insulation.

 The best way to ventilate an attic is with natural ventilation.
 You need about one square foot of opening for every one hundred square feet of ceiling area.
 The vents should be split equally between the rooftop and the soffits.
-A fan is another alternative, but requires electricity to operate.
+A fan is another alternative but requires electricity to operate.

 Air Conditioners account for a large part of summer energy budgets, from central air to ductless to window units.
 Older systems don't offer the same energy benefits that modern systems can achieve.
 Systems that are 7 years or older should be upgraded.
 Air filters are found on all kinds of air conditioners, dirty filters block the flow of air that is necessary to circulate the outside air through the system to the home.
 Air filters should be replaced every month during heavy usage in the summer or cleaned to prevent overworking the system.
-Compressors that are stored outside for central air units and mini-split system should be inspected and cleaned regularly.
+Compressors that are stored outside for central air units and mini-split systems should be inspected and cleaned regularly.